cynthiameiring/Drag-n-drop-travel-game/README.md

 ## Preface

-This project was build in week 10 of the Codaisseur bootcamp.
+This project was built in week 10 of the Codaisseur bootcamp.
 The goal was to build an app in 4 days with the theme "travel" and with a technology we didn't learn before.
-This app is made for childeren who want to learn the Dutch language in a playfull way, by dragging letters into the right place and guessing the word.
+This app is made for children who want to learn the Dutch language in a playful way, by dragging letters into the right place and guessing the word.
 React-dnd is used as the "new technology" to make it possible to drag and drop elements.

 ## Demo